- Sliding door security bar for homes with patio panel or window panel inserts

 - For sash windows that do not yet have a window panel insert, open the sliding window up to mimic the length of the window sash you will be inserting, and measure vertically from the top of the sliding window to the top of the window frame.

-What is a Charlie Bar?
+What is a Charley Bar?
 How does this work?

 A lot of customers aren't aware of the Charley Bar option.
 This is a security product for sliding glass doors, that essentially acts as a big door stopper.
 When in place it will prevent someone from pulling the sliding glass door away from the pet panel.